fkarg/fkarg.github.io/drafts/simulacra.md

 this includes results of one or multiple studies, theories backed by anecdotal evidence or plain misinterpretations or misunderstandings.

-After having been close to the river you saw something yellow through the bushes, probably a lion.
+**Example**: After having been close to the river you saw something yellow through the bushes, probably a lion.
 So you warn others by saying "There's a lion across the river", while actually meaning it.
-You _saw_ it after all.
+You _saw_ the lion across the river.

 **Required Context**: Becoming aware of relevant information.